Escobar constants of planar domains: Bounds on the Escobar constants of planar domains

-\textit{Case 2.} We assume that not all elements of the $k$-tuple are of type 1.
-Let $\Omega_j$ be of type $n\geq 2$.
-We claim that each connected component of $\sS^1\setminus\Sigma^\pa_j$ contains the boundary of a type 1 domain $\Omega_k$.
-Indeed, if a connected component of $\sS^1\setminus\Sigma^\pa_j$ contains the boundary of only one element in the $k$-tuple, then it is clear that it should be of type 1.
-By induction, it is easy to show that if it contains the exterior boundary of more than one element, then at least one of them is of type 1.
+\textit{Case 2.} There exists at least one $j\in\{1,\dots,k\}$ such that $\Omega_j$ is of type $n\geq 2$.
+We claim that each connected component of $\sS^1\setminus\extS_j$ contains the boundary of a type 1 domain $\Omega_k$.
+Indeed, if a connected component of $\sS^1\setminus\extS_j$ contains the boundary of only one element in the $k$-tuple, then it is clear that this element is of type 1.
+By induction, it is easy to show that if it contains the exterior boundary of more than one element, then at least one of them is of type 1 or can be substituted by an element of type 1.
+This substitution is possible for the same reason discussed above and depicted in Fig. \ref{typen}.
 Hence, we get that